 Instructions

-With stand mixer, beat together margarine and butter until fluffy, about 2 minutes.
+2. With a stand mixer, beat together butter until fluffy, about 2 minutes.
 Add vanilla and beat for another half a minute.

 Nutrition Information: